jjnstark/jjnstark.github.io/_pages/cv.md

 Research Assistant for William Barker, Collected Works of Erasmus: Prolegomona to the Adages.
 Verified random index entries for accuracy.
 Summer 2014.

-Administrative Experience
+Work and Administrative Experience
 ======
+2019-2020: Salesforce Implementation Specialist, BKonect Solutions Work directly with businesses to assess their CRM needs Design and implement complex processes with both declarative and development tools Configure Sales Cloud and Service Cloud to optimize use Implement Non-Profit Success Pack for partners

 2018: Treasurer, Montreal West Operatic Society
  Handle expenses and donations for charitable organization Reconcile bank statements and track transactions in QuickBooks

-2016-present: Residence Services Representative, Parc Cité Residence Manage leasing process from initial contact to signing Communicate via email, phone, and chat with prospective residents (~15 per day)
+2016-2019: Residence Services Representative, Parc Cité Residence Manage leasing process from initial contact to signing Communicate via email, phone, and chat with prospective residents (~15 per day)